 There is no requirement in AASB 124 to disclose information about related party transactions in one comprehensive note.
-The Financial Reporting Code for General Government Sector Entities will be updated to reflect best practice disclosure format.
+The Financial Reporting Code for General Government Sector Entities includes a disclosure note to reflect best practice disclosure format.
 SOCs can use the Code as guidance.